btholath/aws-ml-engineering-lifecycle/01_data_preparation/transform/feature-engineering.md

         -   Transforms data to have a mean of 0 and a standard deviation of 1.
     - Helps in models like k-NN and SVMs where distance-based measures are used.
     - Normalization is sensitive to outliers; standarization is more robust.
+-   Use Cases
+    - Improved performance in models like logistic regression and neral networks.
+    - Faster convergence in gradient-based optimizatoion methods
+    - Harmonizing feature contributions.
+    - Example: Scaling features for an XGBoost fradu detection model.